-Missouri patrol shoots man who fired at troop headquarters
+Man charged after Missouri trooper headquarters shooting

 LEE’S SUMMIT, Mo.
-(AP) - A man has been criminally charged more than two months after police say he fired several shots with an assault-style rifle at a suburban Kansas City office for the Missouri State Highway Patrol before himself being shot and wounded by troopers.
+(AP) - A man has been charged more than two months after police say he fired several shots with an assault-style rifle at a suburban Kansas City office for the Missouri State Highway Patrol before being shot by troopers.

 Tayland Rahim, 28, of Kansas City, was charged Monday with two counts of unlawful use of a weapon, according to court records.